• Skip to primary navigation

 Color coordination is easy with this one as well.
 Pink blade.
 Pink housing.
 And you can also use the pink mat if you have it.
 If not, a green one will work just as well.

-What Can I Cut with the Bonded Fabric Blade?
+What Can I Cut With The Bonded Fabric Blade?

 • Burlap